apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Troubleshooting.md

 If your reloading provider isn't detecting file changes:

-1. **Check ServiceGroup**: Ensure the provider is running in a ServiceGroup.
+1. **Check ServiceGroup**: Ensure the provider is running in a `ServiceGroup`.
-2. **Enable verbose logging**: The built-in providers use Swift Log for detailed logging, which can help spot the underlying issue.
+2. **Enable verbose logging**: The built-in providers use Swift Log for detailed logging, which can help spot issues.
 3. **Verify file path**: Confirm the file path is correct, the file exists, and file permissions are correct.
 4. **Check poll interval**: Consider if your poll interval is appropriate for your use case.